TreeCoder: Systematic Exploration and Optimisation of Decoding and Constraints for LLM Code Generation: Data Availability Statement

 To address this, we employ the lightweight \noexp constraint (Section~\ref{sec:constraint_functions}), which enforces that outputs start with \texttt{def} and contain no capital letters after the first line.
 This nudges the model toward code-like continuations from the outset.
 Because the initial \texttt{def} token often has low model confidence, we include it in the always-considered token list and slightly increase the expansion parameter ($j{=}25$ rather than $j{=}5$) to preserve plausible continuations.

 As shown in Table~\ref{tab:mistral}, these minimal decoding-time interventions substantially improve code validity.
-For both \mistralshort\ and \deepseekshort, enforcing \noexp improves performance from near-zero compliance with basic output instructions (denoted as - in the table) to reliable code generation in over 30\% and 60\% of cases, respectively.
-In this case, simple syntactic checks are insufficient.
+For both \mistralshort\ and \deepseekshort, enforcing \noexp improves performance from near-zero compliance with basic output instructions (denoted as - in the table) to reliable code generation in over 30\% and 40\% of cases, respectively.
+For \mistralshort, simple syntactic checks are insufficient.
 They typically trigger only after invalid prefixes denoting explanations have already been generated, making recovery difficult.
 This experiment reinforces the idea that even lightweight constraints, applied during decoding rather than expressed in the prompt, can realign misbehaving models toward syntactically valid and executable code.

+\begin{chaddedblock} \paragraph{\textbf{Reasoning models.}} The No-Explanation and Syntax constraints are also useful for reasoning models such as \deepseekROne.
+Although given formatting instructions in the prompt, \deepseekROne{} does not obey them.
+Thus, we use these constraints to enforce runnable code, applying them only after “thinking” has finished.
+As shown in Table~\ref{tab:mistral}, performance improves from near-zero compliance (denoted as -) to reliable code generation in over 50\% of cases.
+Moreover, the constraints nudge the LM to find solutions faster. \end{chaddedblock}